-Element Contents
+Item Content

 01 - Toolbars: A collection of Toolbars for the Editor and its modules.
 They are available for:

 ▶ Dockable windows

 ▶ Alignment

-Screens / Symbols
+▶ Screens / Symbols

-▶ Editor profiles
+► Editor profiles

-▶ Elements
+► Elements

 ▶ Menu bar

-Production & Facility Scheduler
+▶ Production & Facility Scheduler

 ▶ Remote Transport

-Report Generator
+► Report Generator

-▶ Runtime Files
+► Runtime Files

 Visibility levels

 ▶ VBA macros

 02 - Project Manager: Tree view of the Project Manager.

-03 - Detail view of the Project Manager: Details for the module selected in the Project Manager.
+Item Content 03 - Detail view of the Project Manager: Details for the module selected in the Project Manager.
 04 - Main window: Main work space; here documents such as screens or reports are displayed.
 05 - Toolbar elements: Toolbar for screen elements - vector elements and dynamic elements.
 06 - Properties Displays the properties of a selected object.
 Three modes are available and can be selected from the Properties toolbar.
 07 - Properties help: Displays short help messages for properties of screens, variables, functions and other elements which can be engineered.

-08 - Output window Messages are displayed here if projects are compiled and sent to Runtime.
+08 - Output window Messages are displayed if projects are compiled and sent for use in zenon Runtime.
 09 - Status bar: Shows status information for Editor readiness and screens.
 10 - Toolbar properties: Defines display and sorting options of the properties, shows Properties help.
 11 - Cross-reference list:

-You choose which windows are shown:
+You can select the windows that are shown under View in the drop-down list.

-▶ in the Drop-down list under Options or